Development Project Overview

 - Preliminary Plan of Subdivision (PPS): A preliminary plan of subdivision is required if a development will be subdividing lots, as is the case when building single family homes or townhouses that are fee-simple and will be sold to individual owners.
 It is not required for projects, or segments of projects, that will be held under one ownership.
 The preliminary plan shows the property lines for individual lots, as well as the internal roadway system.
 PPSs are handled through the process outlined above.

 - Detailed Site Plan (DSP): A detailed site plan shows the specifics of the development, including building architecture, roadway specifications, sidewalks, landscaping, open and recreational areas and infrastructure and utility locations.
 A detailed site plan is required for all developments meeting a critical mass threshold.
 In larger developments, it is possible to split the detailed site plan into two parts: the infrastructure DSP and the architecture DSP.
-This is none when significant utility work or grading needs to be completed before the applicant has their architecture plans complete.
+This is done when significant utility work or grading needs to be completed before the applicant has their architecture plans complete.
 DSPs are handled through the process outlined above.

 - Special Permit (SP): A special permit is necessary to allow a use not allowed by right, but also not prohibited in a certain zone.
 Special permits often occur during unique projects, such as adaptive reuse of an existing building or when the details of the case are so specific and unique there is not a clearly defined process.
 Special permits are handled through the process outlined above.